rainmanh/jumpscale_core8/docs/GettingStarted/AYS Sandbox.md

 ## js8

-`js8`is a small command line tool that helps to install JumpScale 8 from scratch using the [AYS File System](../AFS/AYS-FS.md)
+`js8`is a small command line tool that helps to install JumpScale 8 from scratch using the G8OS Virtual Filesystem.

 ### Installation of js8